 View this post on Instagram

-Little Linguists is a Spanish immersion program daycare center for children ages 1 – 6 years.
+Little Linguists is a Spanish immersion program daycare center for children ages one to six years.
 The center was co-founded by Margarita Garcia, a Hoboken BNR who is of Puerto Rican and Dominican descent.
 Margarita has been the Hoboken Dual Language Charter School’s (HoLa) summer camp, aftercare, and enrichment coordinator since 2010.
 Previously, she worked as a Unit Director at the Hoboken Boys and Girls Club, and as a co-teacher at Stevens Cooperative.

 Lorraine’s House of Styles | 160 1st Street